angular/angular/aio/content/guide/http.md

 # Communicating with backend services using HTTP

-Most front-end applications need to communicate with a server over the HTTP protocol, in order to download or upload data and access other back-end services.
+Most front-end applications need to communicate with a server over the HTTP protocol, to download or upload data and access other back-end services.
 Angular provides a client HTTP API for Angular applications, the `HttpClient` service class in `@angular/common/http`.

 The HTTP client service offers the following major features.